 A summary of the information you need when you pull up to the fuel pump.

 Your Vehicle at a Glance

-- \1: Only on vehicles equipped with navigation system.
-Refer to the navigation system manual. - \2: To use the horn, press the center pad of the steering wheel. - \3: If equipped.
+- 1: To use the horn, press the center pad of the steering wheel.

+- 2: If equipped.

+- 3: Refer to the navigation system manual.